|Last Updated|| ||Ratings|| ||Unique User Downloads|| ||Download Rankings|

 Now you can include emoji in plain text files, even in plain text emails, making them sharp, colourful and rich looking.
 You can put emoji flags into your database too!

-Not every platform (hardware + OS) supports emoji.
+Not every platform supports emoji.
 Therefore, use with caution!
 To my knowledge, iOS, macOS, Android are capable of displaying emoji.
-Additionally, some platforms may not be able to display certain flags.
+Additionally, some platforms (or geographical regions) may not be able to display certain flags.
 If unsure, use this as a reference and easy way to test your platform: <http://unicode.org/emoji/charts/full-emoji-list.html>

 echo flagMaster::emojiFlag('uk'); # ??